jingjunwei11/SG_Latent/README.md

 # 🤟 A Two-Stage Sign Language Generation Framework with Self-Supervised Latent Representation Learning

-This project aims to  generate sign language keypoints/videos from gloss inputs, facilitating communication a for the deaf and hard-of-hearing community.
+This project aims to  generate sign language keypoints/videos from gloss inputs.

 ## 📦 Dataset